Everything Falls Apart

-Everything Falls Apart is the debut studio album by Hüsker Dü released in January 1983 by Reflex Records.
+Everything Falls Apart is the debut studio album by the American hardcore band Hüsker Dü.
+It was released in January 1983 through Reflex Records.

 Critical reception

 In a 1983 Trouser Press review, Jon Young said, "Yeah!
-Hyperspeed agression!...Buzzsaw guitars!
+Hyperspeed aggression!...Buzzsaw guitars!
 Shouting!
 A disrespectful version of "Sunshine Superman"!...Not Bad!"

+Chuck Eddy contends that the album "has no melody to speak of, just one microscopic blot after another, with so little time-out space that it's not so much as if there's eighteen real short (mainly under a minute) combustions as two real long ones, one per side.
+Here and there inside the unrelenting compost you detect word hooks (e.g., the days of the week) or bass hooks, but that's it."
+Eric Weisbard, writing in Spin Alternative Record Guide (1995), notes that Everything Falls Apart is "clarified by printed lyrics, studio production, and the first hints of melody, but remains mostly constant jolts of guitar electrocution."

 Reissue

 The album was released on compact disc in 1993 as Everything Falls Apart and More, with bonus tracks including the band's first two singles, the full version of "Statues" lasting over eight minutes, and an unreleased track recorded in a St. Paul, Minnesota, basement called "Do You Remember?" (the English translation of "husker du" from both Danish and Norwegian).
 The reissue also includes extensive liner notes by Terry Katzman, co-founder of Reflex Records and soundman for the band from 1980 to 1983, as well as lyrics to a few of the songs.
 On June 18, 2017, a remastered version of the original album was released digitally by the Chicago reissues label The Numero Group and also included in the Savage Young Dü box set.